-1. The defendant intentionally [accessed a computer without authorization;

-agency maintained on a consumer],] or [information from any department or agency of the United States,] or [information from any protected computer].
+- 1. The defendant intentionally [accessed a computer without authorization; exceeded his or her authorized access to a computer]; and - 2.
+By accessing the computer the defendant obtained [information contained in a financial record [of , a financial institution; of , a card issuer; contained in a file of , a consumer reporting agency maintained on a consumer],] or [information from any department or agency of the United States,] or [information from any protected computer].